 This spot is definitely one of Australia’s best kept secrets.
 The Lighthouse is not to missed if you love photography.
 Walk up from either side of the point to capture the perfect shot and don’t forget to capture the amazingly clear aquamarine waters below and the colourful sands of Rainbow Beach in the distance.

 Living up to its name, Rainbow Beach delivers coloured sands you won’t see anywhere else.
 Named for cliffs of colourful, mineral-rich sand, it really is as picturesque as it sounds.

-Nestled between Fraser Island, Great Sandy National Park and the expansive Pacific Ocean, you will probably fill up your memory with snaps to take home.
+Nestled between K’gari (formerly Fraser Island), Great Sandy National Park and the expansive Pacific Ocean, you will probably fill up your memory with snaps to take home.

 Pumicestone Passage, Caloundra